-German Pancakes
+German Pancakes (Dutch Baby Pancake)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Often called Dutch baby or hootenanny, this skillet pancake is oven-baked and looks like a large version of a Yorkshire pudding or American popovers.
+This skillet pancake is oven-baked and looks like a large version of a Yorkshire pudding or American popovers.

-Expert tips for making German pancakes
+Tips for making German pancakes

 • Vanilla extract or cinnamon are optional batter add-ons.

-• a 10-inch/25-centimeters pan/skillet works the best for this amount of batter.
-If you have 2 small pans/skillets, you can divide the batter in half and cook both at the same time (on the same rack).
+• If you have two smaller skillets, divide the batter in half and bake both at the same time on the same rack.

 What can I serve with German pancakes?

-These are delicious with all kinds of toppings: jams, a syrup of your choice, whipped cream, berries, flavored whipped ricotta, lemon curd, melted chocolate, powdered sugar, a drizzle of lemon juice, nuts, vanilla ice cream (and serve it as a dessert), bacon,…
+These are delicious with all kinds of toppings: jam, syrup, whipped cream, berries, flavored whipped ricotta, lemon curd, melted chocolate, powdered sugar, a drizzle of lemon juice, nuts, vanilla ice cream (and serve it as a dessert), bacon and more.
+My favorite topping combo is lemon curd + fresh raspberries + melted chocolate.

-I don’t have a cast-iron skillet.
+I don’t have a cast iron skillet.
 What can I use instead?

-A rectangular oven-dish is also a great option (I have a 6×9-inch/15×23-centimeter that works great).
-A square brownie pan will work too but its sides should be about high enough to hold the raising pancake.
+Any skillet that is oven-safe will work.
+Make sure the handle is oven-safe too, as some are only safe up to a certain temperature.
+A small rectangular baking dish is also a great option (a 6×9-inch dish works well).
+A square brownie pan will work too, but the sides should be high enough to hold the rising pancake.

-Why did my German pancake not rise?
+Why didn’t my German pancake rise?

-More sweet breakfast recipes you might like to try:
+More sweet breakfast recipes

 Print Pin Rate